 What does the Bible say about abortion?
 Simply put, abortion is murder.
-It is the killing of a human being who is created in the image of God.
+It is the killing of a human being created in the image of God.

-The second argument that usually arises against the Christian stance on abortion is “What about when the life of the mother is at risk?”
-Honestly, this is the most difficult question to answer on the issue of abortion.
-First, let’s remember that this situation is the reason behind less than one-tenth of one percent of the abortions done in the world today.
 Second, let’s remember that God is a God of miracles.
 He can preserve the life of a mother and her child despite all the medical odds being against it.
-Third, even in the one-tenth of one-percent of abortions that are done to save the life of the mother, in the vast majority of these cases, an early induced delivery of the baby or a C-section is what is necessary, not an abortion.
-This early inducement may result in the death of the baby, but it is extremely rare that a baby must be actively aborted in order to save the life of the mother.
-Some doctors say that abortion is never medically necessary to save the life of the mother.
-Ultimately, though, if the life of the mother is genuinely at risk, a decision like this can only be decided between a woman, her doctor, oftentimes the father of the child, and God.
+Third, even in the small percentage of abortions performed to save the life of the mother, most of those abortions can be prevented by an early induced delivery of the baby or a C-section.
+It is extremely rare that a baby must be actively aborted in order to save the life of the mother.
+Ultimately, if the life of the mother is genuinely at risk, the course of action can only be decided by the woman, her doctor, oftentimes the father of the child, and God.
 Any woman facing this extremely difficult situation should pray to the Lord for wisdom (James 1:5) as to what He would have her do.

-Over 98 percent of the abortions performed today involve women who simply do not want to have the baby.
-Less than two percent of abortions are for the reasons of rape, incest, or the mother’s life is at risk.
-Even in these more difficult two percent of instances, abortion should never be the first option.
-The life of a human being in the womb is worth every effort to allow the child to be born.
+The overwhelming majority of abortions performed today involve women who simply do not want to have the baby.
+As indicated above, just 2 percent of abortions are for the reason of rape, incest, or the mother’s life being at risk.
+Even in these more difficult 2 percent of instances, abortion should never be the first option.
+The life of a human being in the womb is worth every effort to preserve.

 For those who have had an abortion, remember that the sin of abortion is no less forgivable than any other sin.
 Through faith in Christ, all sins can be forgiven (John 3:16; Romans 8:1; Colossians 1:14).
-A woman who has had an abortion, a man who has encouraged an abortion—or even a doctor who has performed one—can all be forgiven by faith in Jesus Christ.
+A woman who has had an abortion, a man who has encouraged an abortion, and a doctor who has performed an abortion—all can be forgiven by faith in Jesus Christ.